kamauwashington/awscdk-apigw-sqs-integration/README.md

 > This repository is purely for reference and is illustrative in it is purpose.
 This is one of the many ways of achieving this type of integration.

 This project illustrates using the AWS CDK v2 to create an API Gateway endpoint that posts directly into an SQS Queue.
-A solutions seen often is API Gateway to
+A solution seen often is API Gateway to
 Lambda to SQS, which as a pattern has its uses, however, this can be a lighter implementation if the requirements warrant it.

 This example contains request validation, simple VTL transformation as a response, and stack organization by Construct.